Esri/geodev-hackerlabs/develop/jsapi/search_with_widget/lab.md

       searchWidget.sources = sources;
     ```

 5. In JSBin, run the app and type in "Downtown" or "St. John's".
-The app should highlight and zoom into the neighborhood polygon, and a popup should also be displayed.
+The app should highlight and zoom into the neighborhood polygon, and a popup should also be displayed with there field data.

 Your app should look something like this:
 * [Code](index.html)